Skip to main content

 The Role of Progesterone and Testosterone

 While estradiol addresses the serotonergic component of mood, progesterone provides a complementary calming effect.
-Many of the feelings of anxiety, irritability, and sleeplessness in perimenopause are linked to the decline in progesterone and its powerful neuroactive metabolite, allopregnanolone. is a of the GABA-A receptor, the brain’s primary inhibitory neurotransmitter system.
+Many of the feelings of anxiety, irritability, and sleeplessness in perimenopause are linked to the decline in progesterone and its powerful neuroactive metabolite, allopregnanolone.
+Allopregnanolone is a potent positive allosteric modulator of the GABA-A receptor, the brain’s primary inhibitory neurotransmitter system.

 It essentially enhances the brain’s natural calming signals.

-Oral is particularly effective because its first-pass metabolism in the liver generates a significant amount of allopregnanolone, which then crosses the blood-brain barrier to exert its anxiolytic and sleep-promoting effects.
+Oral micronized progesterone is particularly effective because its first-pass metabolism in the liver generates a significant amount of allopregnanolone, which then crosses the blood-brain barrier to exert its anxiolytic and sleep-promoting effects.
 This biochemical recalibration helps restore the nervous system’s “brake,” counteracting the feelings of being perpetually on edge.

 The third element of a comprehensive protocol is often low-dose testosterone.
 Its contribution to mood is distinct from that of estradiol or progesterone.
 Testosterone is linked to dopamine pathways in the brain, which govern motivation, assertiveness, and a sense of vitality.

 Women experiencing a decline in these feelings, often described as a loss of “get-up-and-go,” may benefit from the addition of a small, physiologic amount of testosterone.
-Typically administered as a subcutaneous injection or a transdermal cream, can help restore energy levels and a sense of well-being, which are integral components of overall mood stability.
+Typically administered as a subcutaneous injection or a transdermal cream, low-dose testosterone can help restore energy levels and a sense of well-being, which are integral components of overall mood stability.

 Restoring stable levels of estradiol, progesterone, and testosterone provides the brain with the consistent chemical signals needed for balanced neurotransmitter function.